getsolus/help-center-docs/docs/packaging/submitting-a-package.md

 #### Creating a new branch (optional)

 This is optional but recommended.
 This will allow you to more easily seperate your work from an new changes made to the package repository which will allow you to more easily rebase any changes if needed.
-Create a new branch by running `git branch -b my-branch`
+Create a new branch and switch to it by running `git checkout -b my-branch`

 :::tip
 - You can checkout the master branch by running `git checkout master`, and switch back to your branch by running `git checkout my-branch`